chenkeyi2013/Tensorflow-model-for-Android/README.md

 	This maybe a solution for the pb file cost too much time on Andriod after I get my trained InceptionV3 model.

-	The Tensorflow Lite website shows that a InceptionV3 quantized Lite file will cost 600ms in Andriod,and Top1 accuracy is about 79%, but a mobilenet pb file cost 100ms in Andriod and Top1 accuracy is about 71%.
+	The Tensorflow Lite website shows that a InceptionV3 quantized Lite file will cost 600ms in Andriod,and Top1 accuracy is about 79%,
+	but a mobilenet pb file cost 100ms in Andriod and Top1 accuracy is about 71%.

 	--------------------------------------------------------------------------------------------------------------------------------------------
-	Data----->load to mermory----->Load the model structure----->Find a node with tensorboard----->build a simple FC layer by you own----->train
+	Data----->load to mermory----->Load the model structure----->Find a node with tensorboard--
+	--->build a simple FC layer by you own----->train

 	Data: